PidgeonTools/PidgeonRenderFarm/README.md

 [Do you have questions?
 Join the Discord!](https://discord.gg/cnFdGQP)

 ## FAQ
+### What is dotnet (.NET)?
+".NET is an open source developer platform, created by Microsoft, for building many different types of applications."
+It is required in order to execute PRF, but there are binaries including .NET, so you don't have to install it on your system.
+If you don't feel like downloading up to 50 MB per update extra, then we recommend to (install the .NET 6.0 Runtime)[https://dotnet.microsoft.com/download/dotnet/6.0].
+The MacOS and Linux versions ship with dotnet.

 ### Why should I turn logging on?
 Logging helps in troubleshooting by recording the errors thrown by the compiler.
 It's recommended to keep it on to help resolve any issues that may arise.